Azure/azureml-tap-notebooks/README.md

 ## Instructions for Accessing Labs from Learn On Demand Systems

+**NOTE**: Please use Firefox or Chrome to run the labs.
+Using Edge or IE is not supported.

 When you open the lab link, you should have two window browser tabs open in your default browser: 1.
 Azure Portal signin.
 2. The lab homepage.

 The Azure portal sign-in should look like: